Summer trainee positions 2020

 Consider surface z = f(x,y) and it's Legendre expansion of degree L(p).
 In this study, the convergence of the partial sums in appropriate Lp-norms is explored.
 In particular, the convergence rates in the L infinity-norm are not know in the general case and are of interest.
 This is an active area of research.
 Contact person: Senior Univ.
 Lect.
 Harri Hakula

-The goal is to study how the community structure and parameters of a node-labeled random graph can be learned based on several graph samples corresponding to a time-varying stochastic block model.
-The job requires a good background in discrete mathematics and probability, as well as some familiarity with programming for conducting numerical experiments.
-Contact person: Prof. Lasse Leskelä
+The goal is to investigate how accurately the community structure and statistical model parameters of a node-labeled random graph can be learned based on several graph samples corresponding to a time-varying stochastic model.
+The job requires a strong background in probability theory and stochastic processes, together with some familiarity with discrete mathematics and programming.
+Contact person: Prof Lasse Leskelä

 We are seeking to recruit a student to work on particular mathematical structures arising in quantum field theory.
-Potential topics include: knot invariants, quantum groups, representations of infinite-dimensional Lie algebras, and constructive (probabilistic) quantum field theory.
+Potential topics include: knot invariants, quantum groups, representation theory, and constructive (probabilistic) quantum field theory.
 Solid basics are required in one or more among: (1) analysis, (2) abstract algebra, or (3) probability.
 Contact person: Kalle Kytölä and/or Christian Webb

 Systems and operations research